gcv/appengine-magic/README.md

 ### Deployment to App Engine

 1. First of all, be careful.
 You must manually maintain the version field in `appengine-web.xml` and you should understand its implications.
+Refer to Google App Engine documentation for more information.
 2. `lein appengine-prepare` prepares the `resources/war` directory with the latest classes and libraries for deployment.
 3. When you are ready to deploy, just run `appcfg.sh update` with a path to your